-- 1. Provides Behavioral Health Treatment which may include clinical case management and case supervision of a Qualified Autism Service Provider. - 2.
-Is supervised by a Qualified Autism Service Provider. - 3.
-Provides treatment pursuant to a Treatment Plan developed and approved by the Qualified Autism Service Provider. - 4.
-Is a behavioral service provider who meets the education and experience qualifications described in Section 54342 of Title 17 of the California Code of Regulations for an Associate Behavior Analyst, Behavior Analyst, Behavior Management Assistant, Behavior Management Consultant, or Behavior Management Program.
+- A. Provides Behavioral Health Treatment which may include clinical case management and case supervision of a Qualified Autism Service Provider. - B. Is supervised by a Qualified Autism Service Provider.

+- C. Provides treatment pursuant to a Treatment Plan developed and approved by the Qualified Autism Service Provider. - D. Is either of the following: - i.
+A behavioral service provider who meets the education and experience qualifications described in Section 54342 of Title 17 of the California Code of Regulations for an Associate Behavior Analyst, Behavior Analyst, Behavior Management Assistant, Behavior Management Consultant, or Behavior Management Program; - ii.
+A psychological associate, an associate marriage and family therapist, an associate clinical social worker, or an associate professional clinical counselor, as defined and regulated by the Board of Behavioral Sciences or the Board of Psychology.